-These parameters are associated with the second-order optimizers (e.g. trust region methods) in Plato.
+These parameters are associated with the second-order optimizers (e.g., trust-region methods) in Plato.

 3.12.7.3.1 hessian type: This parameter specifies the type of Hessian approximation that will be used.
-Supported options are "lbfgs" and "analytical".
+Supported options are "lbfgs" and "analytical."
 However, the "analytical" options will only work if the physics app code provides the analytical Hessian information.
 The default Hessian is set to an identity matrix.
-Note: The Plato team is expanding its automatic differentiation technology in Plato Analyze to support Hessian calculations in the near future.